Nirmala-vijapur/M2-EmbSys/Project/README.md

 # Temperature based Fan Speed Controller
 # Description
-This project Temperature Based Fan Speed Control s can be done by using Arduino board with some electronics materials.
-The Arduino UNO board is very popular among all electronic circuits, thus we employed Arduino UNO board for the operation of the fan speed control.
-In the proposed system itself said that it is designed to detect the temperature of the room and send that information to the Arduino UNO board.
-Then the Arduino UNO board carries out the contrast of current temperature and set temperature based on the inbuilt program of the Arduino that feed through us.
-The output obtained from the operation is given through the o/p port of an Arduino UNO board to the LCD display that connected with the board.
-This generates the PWM pulses from the board which is further given to the driver circuit to get the expected output to the fan.
+This project, Temperature Based Fan Speed Control, can be completed with the help of an Arduino board and some electronic components.
+The Arduino UNO board is quite popular among all electronic circuits, so we used an Arduino UNO board to regulate the fan speed.
+The suggested system is designed to detect the temperature of the room and transfer that information to the Arduino UNO board, according to the proposal.
+The Arduino UNO board then compares the current temperature to the set temperature using the Arduino's built-in programme, which is fed through us.
+The operation's output is sent to an Arduino UNO board's o/p port, which is connected to an LCD display.

 # Requirements
 # High Level Requirements